Three days of auditions for three great plays! Come to any one day. Be prepared to move. You do not need to make an appointment—just show up!

-We’ll kick off the Zoom call with introductions and an opportunity for you to ask any questions you may have, then move into a quick warm-up with some theatre games.
-These are fun tension breakers but also an important part of the audition process.
+We’ll introduce ourselves and tell you a bit about the plays then lead a couple of warm-up games.
+These are icebreakers, but they’re also part of the audition process.
 We’re looking to see how well you listen and follow directions, among other things.

 The rest of auditions will be “lukewarm” readings from the sides.
 Pick something and prepare (with partners if appropriate).
 We’ll call people in the order that they let us know they’re ready.